missioncommand/mil-sym-js/README.md

 - multiPointTester1.html (renders kml for a couple multipoint symbols)
 - multiPointTester2.html (renders kml for a couple multipoint symbols in a loop to test performance)
 - singlePointTester.html (renders a couple of singlepoint symbols to the page)
+- singlePointTester2.html (Allows you to render any single point symbol and adjust rendering attributes & modifiers)
 - single-point-plugin.html (show sample usage with jQuery)
 - sm-bc.js (concatenated renderer code)
 - sm-bc.min.js (concatenated & minified renderer code)